Join Us: Support policies that harness the full potential of renewable energy in the United States.

 The COVID-19 pandemic is causing unprecedented challenges to the U.S. healthcare system, disruptions to daily life across the country, and deep uncertainty across the economy.

 Supply chain disturbances and massive public health interventions are extending these obstacles to the U.S. wind energy industry as well.
 Protecting American jobs and economic investment and ensuring the safety of wind’s 120,000-strong workforce remain our primary objectives.
-To help protect America’s wind workers and the communities that rely on wind development for tax revenue and land lease payments, we are asking that Congress include the following solutions in their next stimulus package.

 Without Congressional action on these critical issues, more than 25 gigawatts of wind projects are at risk, representing $35 billion in investment.
 Rural communities across the country could see a loss of over $8 billion in state and local tax revenue and land lease payments to farmers and other private landowners.
 And at a time when America will need to be getting back to work, more than 35,000 wind jobs – from manufacturing to skilled trades – could be lost.